 Preliminary inquiries to the Grants Office are welcomed and encouraged.
-Organizations planning to apply should contact the Grants Office about an intended project well in advance of the published deadlines.
+Organizations planning to submit an application should contact the Grants Office about an intended project well in advance of the published deadlines.

 The Grants Office requires applicants to submit a pre-application.
 (See Instructions for Pre-Application and Applications for further details.)
-A pre-application is a draft application to ensure project work is eligible for state capital project grants (bond funds).
-The pre-application also allows staff to provide suggestions and comments to applicants to incorporate revisions into the final application.
+A pre-application is a draft application.
+In addition to screening to ensure that applicants and project work are eligible to receive state capital project grants (bond funds), the pre-application gives an opportunity for staff to provide suggestions and comments to applicants to incorporate revisions into the final application.